Ferdinand Topacio: Civic and professional activities

-He has been the lecturer for continuing legal education courses, at the Mandatory Continuing Legal Education (MCLE) seminars of the Institute for Continuing Legal Education at the Pamantasan ng Lungsod ng Maynila (PLM) and the Ocampo Law Office.
+Topacio has been a lecturer for continuing legal education courses, at the Mandatory Continuing Legal Education (MCLE) seminars of the Institute for Continuing Legal Education at the Pamantasan ng Lungsod ng Maynila (PLM) and the Ocampo Law Office.
 He is a Professorial Lecturer in Commercial Law at the New Era University College of Law (June 2010 to 2013).

-He is Past President of the Rotary Club of Grace Park, Caloocan (District 3800).
-He is Vice-President of the SulongBayan Movement and a Lifetime Member of the Philippine Constitutional Association (Philconsa) and the Circulo Caviteño, He is the head of the legal panel for the Volunteers Against Crime and Corruption (VACC). and a volunteer Legal Counsel for the Pasang Masda, a nationwide jeepney drivers' organization.
+He is a past president of the Rotary Club of Grace Park, Caloocan (District 3800).
+He is vice president of the SulongBayan Movement and a lifetime member of the Philippine Constitutional Association (Philconsa) and the Circulo Caviteño, He is the head of the legal panel for the Volunteers Against Crime and Corruption (VACC). and a volunteer Legal Counsel for the Pasang Masda, a nationwide jeepney drivers' organization.
 He was head of the Katapat Legal Assistance Program and a member of the UE Legal Aid Clinic.
-He was one of the lead conveners of the People's Movement for Justice (PMJ) in 1998-2000 under Mayor Alfredo Lim, a coalition working for reforms in the country's justice system.
+He was one of the lead conveners of the People's Movement for Justice (PMJ) in 1998-2000 under Manila Mayor Alfredo Lim, a coalition working for reforms in the country's justice system.

-Topacio was a regular columnist of the daily tabloid Dyaryong Pinoy with his column, On Second Thought.
+Topacio was a regular columnist of the daily tabloid Dyaryong Pinoy with his column, "On Second Thought".
 He had a legal advice column in the daily tabloid Commuter Express from 2008 to 2010 and in January 2011.
 He was a columnist of the tabloids Barako, Banat, and Iskandal, and co-anchored several public affairs shows on radio.
-Since 2018 up to the present, he has been hosting his own Op-Ed radio show in DWIZ 882AM entitled Yes Yes Yo!
+Since 2018 up to the present, he has been hosting his own radio show in DWIZ-AM entitled Yes Yes Yo!
 Topacio! which broadcasts Monday to Friday from 11AM to 12NN.

-In business, he was vice-president for Legal Affairs and Director of the family-owned Noxelle Properties, Inc., Vice-President for Legal Affairs of XRC Resources, Inc., Director of Galaxy Cable Corporation, Inc. and Galaxy Corporation (Subic), Inc. Since 2010, he has been the Senior Legal Consultant of Eyespy Detectives and Investigators.
+In business, he was vice president for legal affairs and director of the family-owned Noxelle Properties, Inc., vice president for legal affairs of XRC Resources, Inc., director of Galaxy Cable Corporation, Inc. and Galaxy Corporation (Subic), Inc. Since 2010, he has been the Senior Legal Consultant of Eyespy Detectives and Investigators.

-In January 2020, he has been elected to the Board of Directors of Lourdes T. De Arroyo Holdings Inc. LTA Holdings Inc., the holding company of several closely-held corporations owned and controlled by the Arroyo family, Vice Severo Tuason Jr., who died in the same year.
+In January 2020, he has been elected to the Board of Directors of Lourdes T. De Arroyo Holdings Inc. LTA Holdings Inc., the holding company of several closely held corporations owned and controlled by the Arroyo family, Vice Severo Tuason Jr., who died in the same year.
 Topacio is the first non-family member to sit in the board.
 LTA, Inc. is a diversified company that has interests in real estate leasing, health care, power generation and financial services, among others.
 Topacio also sits as corporate secretary in several companies owned by his clients.